Agoric/agoric-sdk/packages/SwingSet/docs/vat-upgrade.md

 There are three basic categories of exports (cf. [A Taxonomy of Exo-making Functions](https://github.com/endojs/endo/blob/master/packages/exo/docs/exo-taxonomy.md#heap-vs-virtual-vs-durable)):

-* Ephemeral "heap" objects in vat RAM
+* Heap objects in vat RAM
   * one-off objects created with `Far()` or `makeExo()`
   * instances created with a "make" function from `defineExoClass()`
   * multifaceted kit instances created with a "makeKit" function from `defineExoClassKit()`